Cultivate a Love for God’s Word Without Making Your Kids Memorize Scripture

 Children get filled up with adventurous and heroic bible stories or memorize bible verses that they seem to forget as soon as they receive their recitation prize.
 Yet they lack in gospel perspective and fluency.

-And then we wonder why the majority of young adults “leave the faith”.
+And then we wonder why the majority of young adults who grew up in Christian homes “leave the faith”.

 “There has to be another way,” I thought.
 As a young mom, and new Christian, I didn’t want our family to succumb to those statistics.